slatawa/autopredict/README.md

 # would be used
 model = autoClassify(scaler='standard',useGridtuning=True,gridDict = grid).fit(X,y)

-### Step 3 get the score board
+# Step 3 get the score board
 print(model.getModelScores())
 print(model._predict_df)

-## step 4 if you want to get a model object back to predict ouput
+# step 4 if you want to get a model object back to predict ouput
-## below gets the best model object based onb accuracy score
+# below gets the best model object based onb accuracy score
-## you can over-ride the default scoring mechanism by using
+# you can over-ride the default scoring mechanism by using
-## score paramter in the the getBestModel Function
+# score paramter in the the getBestModel Function
 model_obj = model.getBestModel()

 # Step 4.1 In case you want to select any other model
-## the model Name is derived from the output
+# the model Name is derived from the output
-## you get when you print print(model.getModelScores())
+# you get when you print print(model.getModelScores())
 model_obj = model.getModelObject('DecisionTreeClassifier')

-## Step 5 To predict using the model object use the below statement
+# Step 5 To predict using the model object use the below statement
 y_predict = model_obj.predict(validTestData)

+# Other Misc features

+# 1 If you want to compress memory usage of your datframe use the
+# reduce_memory utilty this will compress your feature set and display
+# the compress percentage
+df = reduce_memory(df)

 ```